Neural-network Density Functional Theory Based on Variational Energy Minimization: Abstract

 \section{Abstract}

-Deep-learning density functional theory (DFT) shows great promise to significantly accelerate material discovery and potentially revolutionize materials research, which demands a close combination between neural networks and DFT computation.
-However, current research in this field primarily relies on supervised learning, making the developments of neural networks and DFT isolated from each other.
+Deep-learning density functional theory (DFT) shows great promise to significantly accelerate material discovery and potentially revolutionize materials research.
+However, current research in this field primarily relies on data-driven supervised learning, making the developments of neural networks and DFT isolated from each other.
 In this work, we present a theoretical framework of neural-network DFT, which unifies the optimization of neural networks with the variational computation of DFT, enabling physics-informed unsupervised learning.
-Moreover, we develop a differential DFT code incorporated with deep-learning DFT Hamiltonian, and introduce algorithms of automatic differentiation and backpropagation to DFT, demonstrating the concept of neural-network DFT.
-The advanced neural-network architecture not only surpasses conventional approaches in accuracy and efficiency, but offers a new paradigm for developing deep-learning DFT methods.
+Moreover, we develop a differential DFT code incorporated with deep-learning DFT Hamiltonian, and introduce algorithms of automatic differentiation and backpropagation into DFT, demonstrating the capability of neural-network DFT.
+The physics-informed neural-network architecture not only surpasses conventional approaches in accuracy and efficiency, but also offers a new paradigm for developing deep-learning DFT methods.